Run once to configure your package to use pkgdown usethis::use_pkgdown()

 man/ generates a function reference, and vignettes will be rendered into

-vignette("pkgdown") for more details and to learn how to customise your site.
+vignette("pkgdown") for more details, and to learn how to deploy your site to GitHub pages.

 Comparing the source and output of these sites is a great way to learn new pkgdown techniques.

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.